 Just because there is a date in the bond, that doesn't mean that is the date you will go to court.
-Sometimes the District Attorney may want to do some additional investigation, so they will wait to file an information.
+Sometimes the prosecutor may want to do some additional investigation, so they will wait to file an information.
 If they are not ready by the date specified in the bond, then you don't have to appear.
 However, you need to make sure you check and make sure that is the case.
 That means checking the day before you are supposed to appear.

 How do you receive notice of your court date?

 When you were arrested and booked into jail they wrote down your address.
 You need to make sure that is correct because that is where notices are sent.
 Normally, the Court will send notice to you if you are not represented by an attorney.
 The Court doesn't know that unless the attorney notifies them.
 If you haven't hired an attorney, it is your responsibility to keep up with your court date and make sure you appear.

 Since the bond company has promised the Court you will show up for court, they are usually pretty good about keeping up with court dates.
 They are also usually good about making sure you know about your court dates.
 However, remember, it is still your responsibility to show up.
 If you don't the bondsmen is only out money; you, however, lose your freedom by going back to jail.

 Keeping your bondsmen happy